Ever picked someone’s Android smartphone from off the spot where they left it, and you can’t stop cooing and praising their amazing wallpaper?

 Walli is an incredible wallpaper app for those looking for artworks by artists.
 It houses plenty of independent and amazing works from different artists.
 The app is simple to use and navigate.
 It also offers stuffs like fantasy themes, people, word backgrounds etc. Walli is free.
 However, you can get the paid version for $2.50.

 If your phone packs a 4K or UltraHD screen, then Wallpaperscraft 4K Backgrounds is your stop shop!
 With over 80,000 4K wallpapers, this free app just like Tapet, uses your phone screen size to fit wallpapers that match your smartphone’s resolution.

 When using this app, you might experience occasional lag, but the user experience is still okay.
 It has no in-app purchases, but there’s advertising though.

 Wonderwall may not be a household name, as the top five in this article, but it is worthy of a mention.
 This app gives you only dated wallpapers, chopping off those from the pre-HD smartphone era.
 You still get decent pictures on this app though, and a massive point for having this is, they all come in huge resolutions.
 Wonderwall is absolutely free.

 One of the oldest wallpaper apps out there, Zedge not only provides users with photos, but you can also get notifications tones, alarm tones, and ringtones, attached to the wallpapers.

 Where it lacks low resolutions for some of its collections, it makes up for a variety of ringtones and notification tones.

-Don’t just sit and admire people smartphones.
+Don’t just sit and admire people’s smartphones.
 Add colour to yours too!
 Pick any of those ten, and let your phone win you accolades.
-The enlisted apps are all available for download on Google playstore.
+The enlisted apps are all available for download on the Google play store.